Go to content

 Memory Cards

-Print the memory cards on thicker paper and keep them handy for use at any time (the cards can be laminated for durability).
+Print the memory cards on thicker paper (or laminate them for durability) and keep them ready for use at any time.

-Place the card face up on the table in front of your child and leave it there for a few minutes so your child can identify and memorize all the pictures.
-Then turn the card over and ask your child to recall all the pictures shown on the card.
-Swap the cards to reduce the time it takes your child to remember.
+Place a card face up in front of your child and give them time to observe and remember the pictures.
+Then turn the card over and ask your child to recall what they saw.

-With these cards, children can playfully practice their visual perception, as well as concentration, perseverance, and attention.
-Visual perception is crucial for learning reading, writing, math, and all other skills important for school success.
+This activity helps children develop visual perception, attention, concentration, perseverance and problem-solving skills.
 Print the pages and cut out the cards (for longer lifespan, these cards can be laminated before cutting).

 Blindfold Challenge: What Am I Touching?

-Place some objects in the box (e.g., a spoon, a comb, a plastic cup, a pencil, a ruler, a coin, etc.).
-Place the box in front of the blindfolded child.
+Place several objects in a box (e.g., a spoon, a comb, a plastic cup, a pencil, a ruler, a coin, etc.) and let your child to identify them using only their sense of touch: Place the box in front of the blindfolded child.
 The child then pulls the objects out of the box one by one and identifies which object he or she is holding by touch.

 Possible questions: